hotwer/entity-manager/README.md

-SCEWeb Custom EntityManager ~ v0.0.2
+SCEWeb Custom EntityManager ~ v0.0.25

 Demands a defintion of global constants:
 	DB_HOSTNAME, DB_DATABASE, DB_USERNAME, DB_PASSWORD

- New features:
+New Features:

+ - Added documentation for a starting guide.

+v0.0.2:

  - Customized table name (just define a table name on the protected attribute $table for the table name value)